rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 Now the caller is compelled to provide the size.

-Thats why we in C programming language, when we see a function that takes an array or a pointer, it also takes a  size as an additional argument.
+Thats why we in `C`, when we see a function that takes an array or a pointer, it also takes a size as an additional argument.

-Thats for today.
+Ah finally I'm incredibly excited to complete the tutorial!

+## TL;DR

+In `C` array works like a pointer, so array is always passed to method as a pointer.

+The only difference from a proper pointer is that you can not re-assign it.
+So in runtime, there is no way to know about the size of the given pointer.

+Thats why in `C`, when we see a function that takes an array or a pointer, it also takes a size as an additional argument and  the caller is compelled to provide the size.